- 1 The catch?

 If you are looking for ellipticals that don’t take up as much space as Jabba the Hutt, you can look into side-flywheel variants as well.

 Size Matters – 16″ or else you’re a bit short.

 The stride length on an elliptical is basically dependent on the size of the flywheel.
 When you’re walking, your stride length is roughly 1-2 feet.
 This becomes longer when you run.
 Ellipticals come with a defined footpad, which basically means that you can’t adjust your stride length freely as you could, let’s say, on a conventional treadmill or cross country ski machine.
 This means that having an adequate stride length is vital in ensuring your legs have enough freedom.

-    Elliptical machines, as you know by now, should have a signature oval motion, or you’ll have a pretty un-fun experience on your unit.
+Elliptical cross trainer, as you know by now, should have a signature oval motion, or you’ll have a pretty un-fun experience on your unit.

 So unless you’re one of the 7 dwarves in the Sleeping Beauty, you should always consider a 16” stride length the bare minimum.
 If you are over 6” tall, you should ideally be looking for 20” strides, but 18” work nicely as well.
 The Sole, Spirit and Pecor lines cater to tall people very well with a good range of 18” and 20” units.

 When you run, you’ll notice that your feet stay pretty close to each other as they take turns to move you forward.
 On an elliptical machine, you have the flywheel sitting between, so it is difficult to come up with a machine with footpads that can keep your feet that close together.